 - Yards per attempt: 14th (6.77)

-In other words, he had one of the best seasons among the Bad Season producers.
+In other words, he had in some respects one of the best seasons among the Bad Season producers.

 Second, here are Kaepernick’s statistical rankings in those categories among the 30 NFL quarterbacks in 2016 who compiled at least 300 pass attempts (Kaep had 331):